guiferviz/guiferviz.github.io/docs/best_practices/when_to_stop_using_notebooks.md

     [sbt](https://www.scala-sbt.org).

-## Products and libraries/frameworks

-Products should be reliable, well tested, they need to follow the best software engineering practices.

-Libraries/frameworks should be easy to use across different projects, more than one version should exists at the same time to support old projects that are not up to date.
-Of course, the more projects are using the libraries the more important it is to have something well tested and maintained.

 ## Boilerplate code VS Python package

 We do not usually start new projects from an empty directory.
 In the best case we have a template that we clone, other times we just copy and existing project and remove those parts that are not needed for our new project.

-If you are building some kind of internal framework for your company, we need to clarify the differences between your framework and the projects that are going to use your framework.
+If you are building some kind of internal framework for your company, you need to clarify the differences between your framework and the projects that are going to use it.

 Having a Python package does not mean that we no longer need a project template which we have to clone when we want to start new projects.
 It is still